roderickmackenzie/gpvdm_build_system/README.md

 gpvdm - Simulate Organic Solar Cells, Inorganic solar cells, OLEDs and OFETs
 ============================================================================

-Gpvdm is an organic solar cells model.
-It is specifically designed to simulate bulk-heterojuncton organic solar cells, such as those based on the P3HT:PCBM material system.
-The model contains both an electrical and an optical solver, enabling both current/voltage characteristics to be simulated as well as the optical modal profile within the device.
-The model and it's easy to use graphical interface is available for both Linux and Windows.
+Gpvdm is a tool to simulate thin film optoelectronic devices including, organic solar cells, perovskite solar cells, thin film light emitting diodes and transistors.
+The model contains 1/2D electrical and an optical solvers, enabling both current/voltage characteristics to be simulated as well as the optical properties of a device.
+The model and it's easy to use graphical interface is available for both Linux and Windows, x86 and ARM.
 The model can simulate:

-    -Dark JV curves
-    -Light JV curves
-    -Dark CELIV transients
-    -Light CELIV transients
-    -Voltage transients of an arbitrary shape
+- Steady state measurements such as JV curves, and Suns-Voc
+- Transient measurements such as CELIV, Transient photo current measurements and Transient photocurrent measurements.
-    -Full optical model taking into account reflection at interfaces and absorption.
+- Full optical model taking into account reflection at interfaces and absorption.
-    -Calculation of reflection profile
+- Calculation of reflection profile
-    -Ability to simulate OLEDs
+- OLEDs
+- 2D OFETS
+- Fitting to experimental data

 The physical model solves both electron and hole drift-diffusion, and carrier continuity equations in position space to describe the movement of charge